 Another reason to replace your garage door opener is age.

 - The mechanism may be on its last legs if you’ve been in the home for more than 15 years.
 You don’t want it to fail while a thunderstorm rages around you as you wait to get in with your car.

 - You may also want to take advantage of safety advancements in newer devices such as photo eye sensors that prevent the door from closing on a person.

 - For greater security, the latest openers may have more remote code combinations that tech-savvy thieves remote cannot decode.
 Some can even send you a text or email whenever the door opens.

-If you want quiet operation or need something easier to maintain, and are okay with paying more, go with a belt drive opener.
+If you want to make your garage door as quiet as possible, and are okay with paying more, go with a belt drive opener.
 I chose this type of garage door opener, but I must admit that it sometimes struggles.
 Probably because Florida gets much too hot and has high humidity.

 If you live somewhere with severe weather, have a detached garage, don’t mind a noisy garage door, are OK with performing regular maintenance, or want to save money, the chain drive opener is a better choice.